AdobeDocs/campaign-classic.en/help/installation/using/enterprise-deployment.md

 >
 >If your application servers point to a single database instance, after changing schema on one instance, the schema is not loaded on the other instance.
 >
->To recover these issues, you need to reboot ‘web@default‘ process on the second instance where error occurred.
+>To recover these issues, you need to reboot 'web@default' process on the second instance where error occurred.

 ### Installing and configuring the application server 1 {#installing-and-configuring-the-application-server-1}